 - Creating installation media

-- Installing Windows 10
+- Installing and upgrading Windows 10

 - Configuring and managing device drivers

 - Configuring the desktop

 - Configuring notifications

 - Using Active Directory-based activation